Rainy-City1212/Rainys-IW4x-.GSC-Trickshot-Mod-Menu/README.md

 ## Quick Binds

-Some features can be triggered without having to open the menu (these are called quick binds).
+Some features can be triggered without having to open the menu (quick binds).

 | Action                   | Input                       |
 | ------------------------ | --------------------------- |